Ethan William Childress

 Ethan William Childress is an American actor.
-He is best known for playing Johan Johnson in Mixed-ish and voicing Rowley in Diary of a Wimpy Kid.
+He is best known for playing Johan Johnson in Mixed-ish and voicing Rowley Jefferson in Diary of a Wimpy Kid.

 Early life

-Harris was born in Las Vegas, Nevada.
+Childress was born in Las Vegas, Nevada.
 He got interested in acting after his parents enrolled him in a charter school for the arts.
-While he enjoys acting he is hoping to get a business degree from college.
+While he enjoys acting, he is hoping to get a business degree from college.

 Career

-His first big role of his acting career came voicing Rowley Jefferson in the animated reboot film Diary of a Wimpy Kid.
+Childress' first big role of his acting career came voicing Rowley Jefferson in the animated reboot film Diary of a Wimpy Kid.
 He rose to fame starring as Johan Johnson in the sitcom Mixed-ish.
 He reprised his role voicing Rowley in Diary of a Wimpy Kid: Rodrick Rules (2022 film).
-In the future he hopes to work with Will Smith and Daveed Diggs.
+In the future, Childress hopes to work with Will Smith and Daveed Diggs.

 Personal life

-Outside of acting he likes to play sports, play video games, do jiu-jitsu, go swimming, hang out with his friends and go to the movies.
+Outside of acting, Childress likes to play sports, play video games, do jiu-jitsu, go swimming, hang out with his friends and go to the movies.